Sign up for this email series:

 CT scans are often less expensive than MRI scans and can distinguish fusing of bones better than either MRI or X-ray.
 Radiation exposure can be a concern with CT scans.

-One study indicated that PET scans could find areas of inflammation the other scans mentioned above could not.
-Since this is a recent finding, PET scans may not be part of a typical diagnostic exam.
+One study indicated that positron emission tomography (PET) scans could find areas of inflammation the other scans mentioned above could not.
+Since this is still being researched, PET scans may not be part of a typical diagnostic exam.

-Like imaging tests, positive blood test results can provide evidence supporting a diagnosis of axial spondyloarthritis, but negative results do not rule out the condition.
+Like imaging tests, positive blood test results can provide evidence of inflammation, which may support a diagnosis of axial spondyloarthritis.
+However, negative blood test results do not rule out the condition.

-Human leukocyte antigen B27 is a protein found on white blood cells in 90 percent of people who have axial spondyloarthritis.
+Human leukocyte antigen B27 is a protein found on white blood cells in 90 percent of people who have axSpA.
 Whether you have HLA-B27 is determined by genes.
 Not all people with axial spondyloarthritis will test positive for HLA-B27.
-Less than 2 percent who do test positive will develop axial spondyloarthritis.
+Less than 2 percent who do test positive will develop axial spondyloarthritis, according to the Spondylitis Association of America.
 Still, the presence of the protein can be a valuable factor that supports a diagnosis.

-Diagnosing axial spondyloarthritis requires a rheumatologist to consider a person’s symptoms and family medical history of inflammatory diseases, as well as the results of imaging scans and blood tests.
+Diagnosing axial spondyloarthritis requires a rheumatologist to consider a person’s symptoms and family medical history, as well as the results of imaging scans and blood tests.

 Axial spondyloarthritis may be diagnosed in cases where someone has experienced chronic back pain for at least three months, starting before age 45, and either of the following criteria are present: